-Treasure Data allows users to issues queries from API, JDBC/ODBC, the web console, via scheduled queries, or our hosted workflow execution framework.
+Treasure Data allows users to issues queries from API, JDBC/ODBC, the TD Console, via scheduled queries, or our hosted workflow execution framework.

 Treasure Data has a scheduler feature called Scheduled Jobs that supports periodic query execution.
-This allows you to launch hourly / daily / weekly / monthly jobs, without having a cron daemon.
+This allows you to launch hourly, daily, weekly, or monthly jobs, without having to use a cron daemon.

-We take great care in distributing and operating our scheduler in order to achieve high availability.
+We take great care in distributing and operating our scheduler to achieve high availability.
 You can use any of the engines listed in the preceding section for scheduled jobs.

 After establishing your data transfer, you can manage data input as a job.

-Result Output (or Output Results) is a feature to push Treasure Data’s query result into other systems, such as RDBMS (MySQL, PostgreSQL, RedShift), Google Spread Sheet, FTP, etc. By using this feature, you can integrate Treasure Data with your existing system instantly.
+Export Results is used to push Treasure Data’s query results into other systems.
+For example, other systems MySQL, PostgreSQL, RedShift, Google Spread Sheet, and FTP.
+By using this feature, you can integrate Treasure Data with your existing system instantly.